bobbicodes/mecca/README.md

 Seeking comprehensive integration of learning, writing and performance.
 When these are fully realized as part of a potentially greater activity, life will finally be [a dream](https://www.youtube.com/watch?v=0TgrorCZg80).
 To subtly encourage musical idioms without limiting expressivity, like the ultimate teacher who inspires and empowers you, the student, the composer, the creator.

-Written completely in bash using simple scripts to generate waveforms and automagically stitch them together into songs.
-When I started this I had no idea what I was doing, but it seems that it is now capable of emitting actual music.

 # Installation

 ## Windows: